nozer/self-referential/README.md

 7 | Orange | 4
 8 | Apple | 2

-We can represent this table as an array of objects as follows:
+We can represent this table as an array of objects as shown below:

 ```
 var categories = [